-The Respondents were aware of the unlawful deportation of the Chagossians and their subsequent claims.
+The Respondents were aware of the unlawfulness of the deportation and exclusion of the Chagossians.
 The Respondents hold themselves out as having no duty to the Chagossians on the theory that the national security of the United States and the United Kingdom takes precedence over property rights.
-At no time did Respondents attempt to ameliorate or mitigate the damages to the Claimants and have stood in the way of resettlement.
-The Respondents did not permit the Chagossians to return to their home as workers or laborers but at all times supported the British Apartheid rules which banned Chagossians and even now assesses Chagossians costs against a purported restitution fund for visits to cultural sites and burial grounds.
+At no time did Respondents attempt to seriously ameliorate or in good faith mitigate the damages to the Claimants and have stood in the way of resettlement.
+The Respondents did not permit the Chagossians to return to their home as workers or laborers but at all times supported the apartheid rules which banned Chagossians and even now assesses Chagossians costs against a purported restitution fund for visits to cultural sites and burial grounds.

-The Respondents continue to support the British government even after the military occupation was created nunc pro tunc on or about November 22, 2019.
-The Respondents continue to recognize the illegitimate BIOT entity despite ample notice from the United Nations to cease doing so.
+The Respondents continue to occupy Diego Garcia Atoll even after the military occupation was created nunc pro tunc on or about November 22, 2019.
+The Respondents continue to support and participate in the illegitimate BIOT entity despite ample notice from the United Nations to cease doing so.